Rosi Wolfstein: Nazi Germany: exile

 In January 1933, the political backdrop was transformed when the Nazi Party took power and eventually converted Germany into a one-party dictatorship.
 Political activity – except in support of the Nazi Party – became illegal.
 At the end of February, the Reichstag fire was instantly blamed on the Communists, and in March 1933 those identified as Communists began to be arrested.
 In March 1933, Rosi Wolfstein, susceptible to Nazi persecution both because of her political record and on account of her Jewishness, fled to Brussels in Belgium.
-During or before 1936, she relocated to Paris where it is known she was an activist member of the leadership of the exiled German SAPD (party).
+During or before 1936, she relocated to Paris where it is known she was an activist member of the leadership of the exiled German SAPD.
 In Paris she was among the exiled socialists to sign the call, in December 1936, for a united Popular Front in order to "overthrow Hitler, and all who persecute the German people!
 For Freedom, Peace and Bread!" ("Sturz Hitlers und aller Peiniger des deutschen Volkes!
 Für Freiheit, Frieden und Brot!").
 She signed, however, not with her real name, but using the pseudonym "Marta Koch".